Our Lady Of Guadalupe mosiac at Holy Redeemer Church in Burton, MI

 Juan Diego (b 1474) was an Aztec Indian originally named Cuahtlatoatzin, which means, "The one who speaks like an eagle."
-He married a girl named Malintzin who was later renamed Maria Lucia after her Baptism.
+He married a girl named Malintzin who was later renamed Maria Lucia at her Baptism.
 Along with their uncle, Juan Bernardino, they were all baptized near Lake Texoco, most likely by Father Toribio in 1525.
+Juan Diego was 57 at the time of his conversion to Catholicism.

-It is said that even before the apparitions, Juan Diego was a pious and holy man, as was his wife.
-Although Maria Lucia died two years before the apparitions, the story goes that she wove the tilma that her husband wore during his visits with the Blessed Mother.
-So in a way, Maria Lucia was part of the miracle as well.
+Juan Diego and Maria Lucia were known as a pious and holy couple.
+Maria Lucia wove the tilma that her husband wore during his visits with the Blessed Mother.
+So in a way, Maria Lucia was part of the miracle as well, even though she died two years before the apparitions.

 San Juan Diego